Sarah Charumbira And Oteng Masiane’s Unique Wedding

-I quickly went around town and went on Facebook and google to search for them.
-About two months later, a friend refered me to guy who did decor.
+I quickly went around town and went on Facebook and Google to search for them.
+About two months later, a friend referred me to the guy who did decor.
 As for the dress it caught my eye as I was shopping around town.
-The bridesmaid dresses were sewn by a friends mom.
+My friend’s mom sewed the bridesmaid dresses.
 I chose her because she was passionate about the job.

 Anything I would change

 I wouldn’t change anything because whatever happened that day happened for us to learn and get experience.

 There wasn’t much culture involved Just the basics, so everything was smooth

 How did you choose your bridal team?